 Although Massachusetts does not have official rules of evidence, there have been efforts over the years to gather Massachusetts evidence law in various documents and texts.
 In 1982 the Supreme Judicial Court rejected the proposed Massachusetts Rules of Evidence as a general codification of the law of evidence.
 The Massachusetts Evidentiary Standards were organized in a manner similar to the Federal Rules of Evidence in 1989.
 The Massachusetts Guide to Evidence was first published in 2008 by the Supreme Judicial Court Advisory Committee on Massachusetts Evidence Law.
-This annual publication is also structured like the federal rules, and it is “replete with explanatory notes and citations to governing legal authorities.”
+This annual publication is also structured like the federal rules, including explanatory notes and citations.

 Massachusetts guide to evidence

 “The Supreme Judicial Court recommends the use of the Massachusetts Guide to Evidence.
 Our recommendation of the Massachusetts Guide to Evidence is not to be interpreted as an adoption of a set of rules of evidence, nor a predictive guide to the development of the common law of evidence.
 The purpose of the Massachusetts Guide to Evidence is to make the law of evidence more accessible and understandable to the bench, bar, and public.
 We encourage all interested persons to use the Massachusetts Guide to Evidence.”

 (Introduction to the Guide to Evidence.)